Medication addiction: A guide for carers

 Where to go next

 Supporting someone who is struggling with medication addiction can be overwhelming.
 As hard as it may be, approaching the situation with patience and understanding is the best way to connect with your loved one.
-If you are still finding it challenging to support them or difficult to find relevant information, there are available support services that can lend a helping hand:

 • 1300 MEDICINE - free Australian Government-funded service staffed by registered pharmacists.
 If you have any questions about medicines, you can call them on 1300 633 424.